-Meditation-Integrated Neurofeedback Design (MIND) is our research program wherein we have compared the effects of neurofeedback (NFB) and mindfulness meditation (MM), as well as NFB-guided and unguided MM practices.
+Meditation/Medicine-Integrated Neurofeedback Design (MIND) is our research program wherein we have compared the effects of neurofeedback (NFB) and mindfulness meditation (MM), as well as NFB-guided and unguided MM practices.
 Our goal is also to integrate the effects of certain psychological medicines on the EEG as a further means of self-regulating the brain and experience in tandem.

 Trauma-Related Altered States of Consciousness (TRASC) are dissociative experiences often reported by traumatized persons including those with the dissociative subtype of PTSD.
 Our 4-D model of trauma-related dissociation, described in Healing the Traumatized Self, describes 4 dimensions of TRASC referring to the neurophenomenology of our experience of time, thought, our body, and emotion.